Jarl-Bjoern/Yggdrasil/README.md

 ## ❗ News
 <strong>Upcoming changes for version</strong> `0.9d`:
+- New Aliases:
+  - `yggdrasil-services` was added to monitor all systemd units of the tool
 - Hotfixes:
   - Systemd Units:
     - Cargo Updater was fixed
     - Workspace Cleaner was fixed

 <div align="center">